ramesh-jambulingam/azure-dbt-snowflake/README.md

 > **Note:**
 > 1. These steps were executed on a Windows machine.
 Adjust commands or scripts accordingly for other operating systems.
-> 2. Integration with ADF to collect data from external sources will be updated later (main focus is on exploring DBT and its capability with Snowflake integration).
+> 2. Integration with ADF to collect data from external sources will be updated later (main focus for now to explore DBT and its capability with Azure, Snowflake integration).

 ## Architecture
 <p align="center">